You are here

 Work in the field is a key part of undergraduate studies in Environmental Earth Systems Science.
 While many students who study Environmental Earth Systems Science may not pursue field based careers, our belief is that field studies provide an understanding of the Earth and environment that cannot be gained from classroom studies alone.
 Studies in the field give students the opportunity to connect concepts they’ve learned in the classroom with the real world, to learn the cutting-edge techniques used in scientific research, and to engage with the world around them.
 Field studies also offer a unique opportunity to connect with faculty and fellow students in a collaborative and fun environment.

 Later field experiences vary based on specialisation.
-Students studying ecology take Introduction to Field Ecology after their third year.
-Students studying geosciences take both Introduction to Geological Field Mapping (2 weeks after second year) and Advanced Field Course in Geology (4 weeks after third year), in addition to several shorter class related field trips.
+Students studying ecology take Introduction to Field Ecology after their third year and a new course in Advanced Field Ecology is will be offered from 2018.
+Students studying geosciences take both Introduction to Geological Field Mapping (2 weeks following their second year) and Advanced Field Course in Geology (4 weeks following their third year), in addition to several shorter class related field trips.
 These trips take place in various locations in Southeast Asia and beyond.

-Click on the links below to view photo galleries of some of the field trips our undergraduate students have participated in:
+Scroll down to find out more about our field courses and check out the links to photo galleries of some of the field trips our undergraduate students have participated in.

 - Introductory Field Experience, Bali, Indonesia (ES1006)

 - Introduction to Geological Field Mapping, Batam, Indonesia (ES2101)

 - Introduction to Field Ecology, Sri Lanka (ES2302)

 - Advanced Field Course in Geology, California, USA (ES3005)